kawu/hist-pl/cluster-lang/README.md

   word.
 Perhaps we should replace these two parameters with only one, at first, by assuming that the modifier starts to tilt down from the first position.
+* Weight of substitution between lower/upper version of the same character.
 * Weight of substitution between similar characters.

-* Weight of substitution between lower/upper version of the same character.
+The two last propositions (especially the last) seem a little controversial.
+It's hard to determine, which two characters should be treated as similar.
+Perhaps it would be better to disregard this proposition in our first experiments.

 Evaluation